SDOA-Net: An Efficient Deep Learning-Based DOA Estimation Network for Imperfect Array

-In the literature, several works have been done for DL-based DOA estimation~\cite{9173575,8400482,7497454,9178434}, and have the advantages of low computational complexity and high accuracy.
-There are some types of DL-based methods: \begin{enumerate} \item The input data is the raw sampled data from the array; \item The input data is the covariance matrix of the received signal; \item The outputs are the directly estimated DOAs; \item The output is the spatial spectrum, and the DOAs are estimated from the spectrum. \end{enumerate} For example, in~\cite{yuan_unsupervised_2021,wu_deep_2019}, a DL-based method is proposed for the DOA estimation, where the input is the covariance matrix and the output is the spectrum.
-A sparse loss function is used to train the network.
-Ref.~\cite{papageorgiou_deep_2021} gives a CNN-based method for the DOA estimation using the estimated covariance matrix, and estimates the DOA by discretizing the spatial domain into grids.
-In~\cite{akter_rfdoa-net_2021}, a synthetic dataset for angle classification is shown under the presence of additive noise, propagation attenuation and delay.
-Then, a CNN-based method is proposed for the DOA estimation.
-An angle separation learning method is proposed in~\cite{wu_deep_2019} for the DOA estimation of the coherent signals, where the covariance matrix is formulated as the input features of the deep neural network (DNN).
-In~\cite{8854868}, a deep convolution network (DCN) is given for the DOA estimation with the covariance matrix as the under-sampled linear measurements of the spatial spectrum, where the signal sparsity in the spatial domain is also exploited to improve the estimation performance.
+In the literature, several works have been done for DL-based DOA estimation~\cite{9173575,8400482,7497454,9178434}, and they have the advantages of low computational complexity and high accuracy.
+There are some types of DL-based methods: \begin{enumerate} \item The input data is the raw sampled data from the array; \item The input data is the covariance matrix of the received signal; \item The outputs are the directly estimated DOAs; \item The output is the spatial spectrum and the DOAs are estimated from the spectrum. \end{enumerate} Various DL-based methods have been proposed for DOA estimation in the literature.
+In~\cite{yuan_unsupervised_2021,wu_deep_2019}, the input is the covariance matrix, the output is the spectrum, and a sparse loss function is used to train the network.
+Ref.~\cite{papageorgiou_deep_2021} uses the estimated covariance matrix as input and discretizes the spatial domain into grids to estimate the DOA.
+A synthetic dataset is shown in~\cite{akter_rfdoa-net_2021}, and a CNN-based method is proposed for the estimation of DOA in the presence of additive noise, propagation attenuation, and delay.
+For coherent signals, an angle separation learning method is proposed in~\cite{wu_deep_2019}, and the covariance matrix is formulated as input features of the DNN.
+In~\cite{8854868}, a deep convolution network (DCN) is given for DOA estimation with the covariance matrix as the undersampled linear measurements of the spatial spectrum, where the signal sparsity in the spatial domain is also exploited to improve estimation performance.